meashiri/ctf-writeups/gh-pages/content/posts/202304-AngstormCTF/index.md

 `RSA strikes strikes strikes strikes again again again again!
     Files: rsa.py output`

-A simple RSA based challenge, where the challenge server provides the public modulus, exponent and two leaks that are derived from the prime factors.
+A simple RSA based challenge, where the provided output file has the public modulus, exponent and two leaks that are derived from the prime factors.

 ` leak1 = (p-2) * (q-1)`  and `leak2 = (p-1) * (q-2)`